fbpx

 Medical symbols with person pointing at them

-Be A CRNA Fast: You’ve really just narrowed your opportunity by simply not taking your BSN at a place that’s both nationally and regionally accredited.
+How Long to Become a CRNA: You’ve really just narrowed your opportunity by simply not taking your BSN at a place that’s both nationally and regionally accredited.

 What I want to warn you on this pathway is that not all ICUs will hire an ADN-prepared nurse, some of them require a BSN to go into the ICU.
 I know there are still plenty of ICUs that do take ADN-prepared nurses.
 I am stating a fact that I know to be true, so be cognizant of this.
 When you are getting your ADN, you are seeking out jobs that will take nurses into the ICU with an ADN.